Brill-Noether theory for curves of a fixed gonality: Deformations of maps: logarithmic and tropical

-\section{Deformations of maps: Logarithmic and tropical}
+\section{Deformations of maps: logarithmic and tropical}

 The proof of the main lifting theorems, as well as the analysis of generic chains of cycles in the following section, will use the geometry of logarithmic prestable maps to toric varieties~\cite{AC11,Che10,GS13} and their relationship to Berkovich geometry~\cite{R16a,R15a,U16}.
-We provide a rapid overview of the relevant ideas, referring the reader to these references, as well as the surveys~\cite{ACGHOSS,ACMUW} for further details.
+We provide a rapid overview of the relevant ideas and refer the reader to these references, as well as the surveys~\cite{ACGHOSS,ACMUW} for details.

+A remark about the valued fields over which we work is in order before proceeding.
+Toric varieties and the moduli spaces of maps from curves to toric varieties are canonically defined over the integers; we will pull them back to the complex numbers and pass to their analytifications with respect to the trivial valuation.
+We remind the reader that the field of definition of a point in the analytification of a variety over the trivially valued field $\CC$ will typically be a transcendental valued field extension of $\CC$.
+In particular, maps from curves that we will consider in the sequel will typically be defined over an extension of $\CC(\!(t)\!)$, and their stable models will be nonconstant families over a valuation ring.